splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/deploy-collector-k8s-java.rst

     splunk-otel-collector-k8s-cluster-receiver-594fd9c8c7-6n545     1/1     Running   0          94s
     splunk-otel-collector-operator-69d476cb7-s8hcl                  2/2     Running   0          94s

-You've now deployed the Splunk Distribution of OpenTelemetry Collector, and you're now ready to deploy the Spring Petclinic application.
+We've now deployed the Splunk Distribution of OpenTelemetry Collector, and we're ready to deploy the Spring Petclinic application.

 .. _k8s-java-deploy-app:

 Deploy the Spring Petclinic application
 ================================================

-You can now deploy the Spring Petclinic Java application.
+Let's deploy the Spring Petclinic Java application in our Kubernetes cluster.
 To get started, create a new file in your ``spring-petclinic-app`` directory called ``petclinic-spec.yaml``.
 This file stores the keys and values used to configure your application deployment in Kubernetes.

-See the following table for keys and values to include:
+The following table describes some important keys and values to include:

 .. list-table::
     :header-rows: 1